adap/flower/benchmarks/flowertune-llm/evaluation/README.md

 The evaluation scores generated here will be displayed as the definitive values on the LLM Leaderboard.

 ## How to run
-Please check out the individual directory corresponding to your selected challenge (general NLP, finance, medical, and code) to learn how to execute the evaluations.
+Navigate to the individual directory corresponding to your selected challenge (`general NLP`, `finance`, `medical`, or `code`) and follow the instructions there to execute the evaluation.

 > [!NOTE]
 > If you wish to participate in the LLM Leaderboard, you must not modify the evaluation code and should use the exact command provided in the respective directory to run the evaluation.